k8-scalar/k8-scalar/docs/tutorial.md

 **Setup other environment variables:**

-The tutorial provices a number of bash scripts to demonstrate the usage of K8-Scalar, These scripts contain environment variables which should be self-declarative.
+The tutorial provides a number of bash scripts to demonstrate the usage of K8-Scalar, These scripts contain environment variables which should be self-declarative.

   * `${MyRepository}` = the name of the Docker repository of the customized experiment-controller image (based on Scalar).
 Create in advance an account for the ${MyRepository} repository at https://hub.docker.com/.
-In the context of this tutorial, and all experiments from the paper are stored in the t138 repository at docker hub.
+In the context of this tutorial, all experiments from the paper are stored in the t138 repository at docker hub.
   * `${my_experiment}` = the name of the directory under `${k8_scalar_dir}` where code and data of your current experiment is stored

-[Helm](https://github.com/kubernetes/helm) is utilised to deploy the distributed system of the experiment.
-Helm is a package manager for Kubernetes charts.
-These charts are packages of pre-configured Kubernetes resources.
-For this system, we provide three charts.
-A shared _monitoring-core_ is used across several experiments.
-This core contains _Heapster_, _Grafana_ and _InfluxDb_.
-The second chart provides a database cluster and the third the ARBA system with an experiment controller included.

 ### For Mac OS: